hidglobal/digitalpersona-access-management-services/docs/wes.md

 	</tr>
 	<tr>
 	<td valign="top">action</td>
 	<td valign="top">Action that needs to be taken.
 It could be Append, Update, Delete or Clear.
-For additional information, see page 28.</td>
+For additional information, see the AttributAction parameters in the table [here](#attribute-action-params).</td>
 	</tr>
 	<tr>
 	<td valign="top">atttributeData</td>
 	<td valign="top">Attribute data that needs to be written.
-For details on the Attribute class, see the topic Attribute class on page 29.</td>
+For details on the Attribute class, see the topic [Attribute class](attribute-class)</td>
 	</tr>
 </table>